 Additional projects (research papers, book reports, etc.) beyond those assigned are optional.
 Topics or book must receive instructor approval.
-A written description must be submitted by the seventh week of class ().
-Projects are a week before the last scheduled class A "Project Handout" explaining specific rules to follow and ng how the project will be graded will be posted on line.
-A project does not and cannot be substituted for a de.
+A written description must be submitted by the seventh week of class.
+Projects are due one week before the last scheduled class A "Project Handout" explaining specific rules to follow and describing how the project will be graded will be posted on line.
+A project does not and cannot be substituted for a test grade.
 The project grade will be counted as an additional grade to be averaged in with all other grades.